Ultimate Tax Guide for Ministers

 A minister can apply to be exempt from paying the self-employment tax.
 This exemption will only apply to their wages from the church, not other services performed.

-They must fill out Form 4361 and attach a statement explaining that they have taken a vow of poverty or oppose public insurance.
-Ministers should complete this application in the second tax year in which they earned at least $400.
-Then they must meet one of the following tests:
+To do so, the minister must fill out Form 4361 and attach a statement explaining that they have taken a vow of poverty or oppose public insurance.
+This application should be completed after the second tax year in which they earned at least $400.
+Then, they must meet one of the following tests:

 • A religious test based on the doctrine of their church, or